orat/Gaalop/README.md

 # What is Geometric Algebra?
-A good explaination can be found [here](https://slehar.wordpress.com/2014/03/18/clifford-algebra-a-visual-introduction/) in the Web or look into this [book](http://www.amazon.de/Foundations-Geometric-Algebra-Computing-Geometry/dp/3642317936).
+A good explaination can be found [here](https://slehar.wordpress.com/2014/03/18/clifford-algebra-a-visual-introduction/) in the Web or look into this [book](http://www.amazon.de/Foundations-Geometric-Algebra-Computing-Geometry/dp/3642317936) from Dietmar Hildenbrand.

 # Gaalop Precompiler (GPC)
 Note that this repository also contains Gaalop Precompiler (GPC)